globus/globus-compute/RELEASING.md

 1. Create a GitHub release from the tag.
 See [GitHub documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) for instructions.

+   **⚠️ Note:** The automatically generated changelog from GitHub includes every PR in the release, but not every PR is of interest.
+Cull from the changelog items in the generated notes those PRs that are only of interest to Compute developers.
+For example, test-only changes, or [pre-commit] PRs may be removed.
+(If users are interested to see the exact set of changes, then they may use the "Full Changelog" link at the bottom of the generated notes.)

 1. Navigate to the [Build with Parameters](https://builds.globus.org/jenkins/job/BuildGlobusComputeAgentPackages/build?delay=0sec) Jenkins page.

 1. Enter the name of the release branch (eg, `v4.8.0`) into the `BRANCH_OR_TAG` field, and ensure `BUILD_FOR_STABLE` is checked.